kleros/arbitrable-contract-libraries/README.md

         }
     }
 ```

-We can access the dispute data of the transaction by reading its DisputeData.
-This information is stored in the disputes mapping by the id we have provided (`TX_ID`).
-Above we check that the transaction was not disputed.

 We are ready to create disputes now.
 If the `payer` reclaimed the funds, by sending the cost of arbitration to the contract, the `payee` can ask for arbitration: